Ma7moud-BA/twitch-clone/README.md

 useMediaQuery is used to know whether we reached the lg breakpoint in the container component that wraps the homepage, to make changes when reaching it it returns a boolean when matching a query provided to it

+# Sonner

+Sonner is an opinionated toast component for Reac